 Every Canadian province has laws that protect employee privacy on email and social media.
-Even when sending and receiving emails or social media messages on company computers, employees are protected on at least a limited level from their bosses’ prying eyes.
-In some jurisdictions, businesses can monitor computer usage provided they have a reason for doing so and they make their intentions known.
+Even when sending and receiving emails or social media messages on company computers, employees enjoy a limited level of protection from their employer’s prying eyes.
+In some jurisdictions, businesses can monitor computer use provided they have a reason for doing so and make their intentions known.
 Other jurisdictions offer employees more robust privacy protection.
-Knowing these laws and how they apply to your company’s province and jurisdiction can save you trouble and potentially a lawsuit in the event that a disgruntled employee retaliates against your business.
+Knowing these laws and how they apply to your company’s province and jurisdiction can save you from a lawsuit if a disgruntled employee retaliates against your business.

 Benefits of Not Monitoring

-Maintaining a hands-off policy for employee social media use offers benefits.
+Maintaining a hands-off policy for employee social media use has benefits.
 You probably won’t discover illegal activities or anything that puts your business at actual risk by scanning social media pages.
-With a few exceptions, most people are smart enough to keep that stuff off social media, or at the very least put privacy controls in place so only a select audience can see it.
-What you’re more likely to find are posts that certain people may find offensive or that contradict the prevailing ideology of the company.
-Before disciplining workers or denying potential employees for such posts, ask yourself if you really want a workplace culture that demands complete loyalty to established doctrine.
-Studies indicate that businesses where free thought and creativity are given room to reign are more productive and profitable than autocratic businesses, often by a large degree.
-Remember your employees are people with their own backgrounds, ideas, and perspectives, not just cogs in the wheel.
+With a few exceptions, most people are smart enough to keep that stuff off social media, or at the very least, put privacy controls in place so that only a select audience can see it.
+What you’re more likely to find are posts that certain people may find offensive or that contradict the prevailing ideology of your company.
+Before disciplining workers for such posts, ask yourself if you really want a workplace culture that demands complete loyalty to established doctrine.
+Studies indicate that businesses that encourage free thought and creativity experience increased productivity and profitability as opposed to autocratic businesses, often by a large degree.
+Remember your employees are people with their own backgrounds, ideas, and perspectives, not just cogs in a wheel.
 Ask yourself if their private activities on social media really affect their ability to do their jobs.